rbind/cheap_shots/content/post/reasons-to-live.md

 the worst storm of emotional anguish, I did.
 Continue, that is.

 > There is but one truly serious philosophical problem, and that is suicide. ...
-[I]f ... a philosopher, to deserve our respect, must preach by example, you can appreciate the importance of that reply, for it will precede the definitive act. - Albert Camus
+[I]f ... a philosopher, to deserve our respect, must preach by example, you can appreciate the importance of that reply, for it will precede the definitive act. - Albert Camus, pg 1, The myth of Sisyphus

 ## The basic problem